jeyrb/hass_autoarm/README.md

 Register this GitHub repo as a custom repo in your [HACS]( https://hacs.xyz) configuration.

+Notifications will work with any HomeAssistant notification implementation but works best with [Supernotifier](https://jeyrb.github.io/hass_supernotify/) for multi-channel notifications with mobile actions.

 ## Diurnal settings

 Arming can happen strictly by sunset and sunrise.